KaisTahar/dqLib/README.md

   |  oc_misg | missing Orphacodes |  number of missing Orphacodes by tracer diagnoses |
   |  link_ip | implausible links | number of implausible ICD-10-GM/OC links |

-The following references are required to assess the quality of RD documentation: (1) Current Version of Alpha-ID-SE Terminology [1] and (2) a reference for tracer diagnoses such as the list provided in [2].
+The following references are required to assess the quality of RD documentation: (1) Current Version of Alpha-ID-SE Terminology [4], and (2) a reference for tracer diagnoses such as the list provided in [1].

-  [1] BfArM - Alpha-ID-SE [Internet]. [cited 2022 May 23].
-Available from: [BfArM](https://www.bfarm.de/EN/Code-systems/Terminologies/Alpha-ID-SE/_node.html)

-  [2] Tahar et al. Rare Diseases in Hospital Information Systems — An Interoperable Methodology for Distributed Data Quality Assessments.
-Methods Inf Med.
-2023 Sep;62(3/4):71–89.
-[DOI: 10.1055/a-2006-1018](https://www.thieme-connect.com/products/ejournals/abstract/10.1055/a-2006-1018)

 ## 4. Examples
 - [CordDqChecker](https://github.com/KaisTahar/cordDqChecker/tree/bmc_dqTools): A reporting tool for DQ assessment on RD data implemented using `dqLib`.
 The code repository of `CordDqChecker` includes some [examples](https://github.com/KaisTahar/cordDqChecker/tree/bmc_dqTools/Local/Data/Export) of DQ reports generated using synthetic data.